What Is A Mortgage Loan Term, And Which Option Is Best For You?

 Long-Term Mortgage Loans

 With a long-term mortgage loan, the loan amount is paid over a longer period of time, resulting in lower monthly installments.
-Because long-term loans offer the lowest monthly payment options, they can be a tempting offer for borrowers.
 The downside to a long-term mortgage is that you’ll end up paying more interest since you’ll be making more payments over the life of the loan.

 What Determines A Mortgage Loan Term?

-As mentioned, your loan-term length will impact the amount you pay each month and the amount of interest you ultimately pay.
+As mentioned, your loan term length will impact the amount you pay each month and the amount of interest you ultimately pay over the life of the loan.
 This is perhaps best illustrated by a mortgage amortization schedule, which reveals the exact amount you’ll pay each month on your mortgage and includes how much of each payment goes toward the loan principal and interest.
 It will also show how your total loan balance decreases over time and the amount of interest you’ll end up paying throughout the loan term.

 Before you take out a home loan, it may be a good idea to play around with a mortgage amortization calculator to ensure you have a thorough understanding of how your loan will work.